 - Vermont – As of July 1, 2018, adult cultivation in private of up to six marijuana plants (two mature and up to four immature) is no longer punishable by a criminal or civil penalty.
 You may possess all the marijuana that you grow.
 Medical patients in Vermont can grow up to nine plants, but still only two may be mature.
 Learn more.

 Cannabis is Legal for Adults (But Growing is Not Allowed)

 - New Hampshire – Although cannabis is legal for adults in New Hampshire, cultivation is not.
 Growing cannabis plants at home is punished based upon the aggregate weight of the plants found.
 No exceptions for medical marijuana patients.
 Learn more.

 - Washington – While it is legal to purchase and use cannabis in Washington state, cultivation for either personal use or distribution is a class C felony punishable by up to 5 years imprisonment and/or a fine up to $10,000.
 An additional mandatory fine of $1,000 applies to first offenses and $2,000 to second or subsequent offenses.
 There are exceptions for medical marijuana patients, who may cultivate up to 6 plants at home and possess up to 8 ounces of marijuana they grew themselves.
 Learn more.

 Growing is Legal for Medical Marijuana Patients

-- Arizona – Cultivation is allowed for medical marijuana patients if residence is further than 25 miles from a state-licensed dispensary facility.
+- Arizona – Cultivation is allowed for medical marijuana patients if the residence is further than 25 miles from a state-licensed dispensary facility.
 No more than twelve marijuana plants in an “enclosed, locked facility.”
 Additionally, either the patient or the patient’s caregiver must get approval from the state before they start growing.
 Learn more.